aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 The sensor is attached to the disk(s) of the yo-yo.

+**A comment:**

+There is a limitation for this concept and this is TIME.
+The gameplay is quite fast so throwing a yo-yo and waiting it to return to the player's hand is not the fastest gesture.
+But of course there are different kinds of yo-yos and we can assume that this one is extremely lightweight and fast to throw.

+**Arduino:**

 In Arduino, the sensor gives 3 numeral values with decimals, both - and + , but I'm not sure about the full range of the data.
 Nevertheless, I think this sensor would provide me with the data to detect the movement needed for this yo-yo controller.

 ![](accelerometer_monitor.png)